atelier-cartographique/metrolab/docs/layers.md

 - a stroke color (not a priority) + attribut to generate the stroke thickness

-*About attribut and style : to display the list of all the entities key + min value/max value of the current layer would be helpfull (to chose the attribut for the gradient, and to have a reminder when adding an entity)*
+*About attribut and style : to display the list of all the entities key + min value/max value would be helpfull (to chose the attribut for the gradient, and to have a reminder when adding an entity)*

 # Layer edition